pupilfirst/wd301-scripts/making-api-requests/persisting-user-session/README.md

 ```
 Here, we are using the `setItem` method of the **Local Storage API** to store the authentication token with the key `authToken`.

-We've to save the token after signup as well, so update the `handleSubmit` method in the `SignupForm` component and use `localStorage.setItem('authToken', response.data.token)` there after successful signup.
+We've to save the token after signup as well, so update the `handleSubmit` method in the `SignupForm` component and use `localStorage.setItem('authToken', response.data.access_token)` there after successful signup.

 #### Step 2: Retrieving the Authentication Token
 Once we have stored the authentication token, we can retrieve it on subsequent requests.
 We can do this by using the following code: